vanessacollierdatascience/ISER_Alaska_Food/README.md

 ## Overview

-An end-to-end automated data collection, cleaning, and validation pipeline built to support cost-of-living research across Alaska.
-This pipeline collects grocery price data from major food retailers operating in Alaska, enabling economic research on food access and affordability that was previously unavailable at this scale.
+An end-to-end automated data collection, cleaning, validation, and assembly pipeline built to support cost-of-living research across Alaska.
+This pipeline collects grocery price data from major food retailers operating in Alaska — including retailers serving remote Bush communities — enabling economic research on food access and affordability previously unavailable at this scale.

 This work contributed to ISER's cost-of-living research portfolio and supported policy-relevant analysis of food pricing disparities